leesjensen/240notes/README.md

 | /games/join    | Join a Chess Game                   | The request body must contain the game ID, as well as what color the user wants to claim.
 The response JSON contains a success status and, if failed, an error message describing the reason.
 An authToken is required to call this endpoint.                                                                                                                                             |
 | /games/watch   | Watch a game                        | The request body must contain the game ID.
 The response JSON contains a success status and, if failed, an error message describing the reason.
 An authToken is required to call this endpoint.                                                                                                                                                                                            |
 | /clear         | Clear ALL data from the database    | This includes users and all game data.
 No authorization authToken is required.                                                                                                                                                                                                                                                                                                            |

+### Web

+I rewrote the web interface to be a little more modern, while still being vanilla JavaScript.

+### Starter Code

+Followed the directions for copying over the libs, serverTests, and web.
+Installed the required libs.
+Note that gson is included both in the libs and the requested maven dependencies.